ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # Token Management {#token-management}

-If an access token response includes the "manage" parameter as described in {{response-token-single}}, the client instance MAY call this URL to manage the access token with any of the actions defined in the following sections.
+If an access token response includes the `manage` parameter as described in {{response-token-single}}, the client instance MAY call this URL to manage the access token with any of the actions defined in the following sections.
 Other actions are undefined by this